theecanmole/NZ-Steel-emissions-units/Readme.md

 ![](NZsteel-Allocation-GHGs-line-2010-2020-720by540v4.svg)

-Back in 2016 I asked why does the Emissions Trading Register show that New Zealand Steel Limited own over 1 million emission reduction units (internationally sourced, bargain priced and probably fraudulent 'hot air' units) at the end of 2013 and 2014, given it never needed to buy emissions units to meet it's ETS obligations?
+Back in 2016 I asked why does the Emissions Trading Register show that New Zealand Steel Limited owned over 1 million [emission reduction units](https://en.wikipedia.org/wiki/Emission_Reduction_Unit) (internationally sourced, bargain priced and probably fraudulent 'hot air' units) at the end of 2013 and 2014, given it never needed to buy emissions units to meet it's ETS obligations?

 ![](Screenshot_2022-05-20_19-45-12.png)